The AI SOC Analyst, your next cyber tool…

-Your future AI analyst will be a virtual member of your SOC, investigating 1000’s of alerts that your SOC doesn’t have capacity to investigate today.
+The future of SOC automation is here.
+Salem, your future AI analyst, will be a virtual member of your SOC, investigating thousands of alerts that your SOC doesn’t have capacity to investigate today.

 People will always be your most important asset